-James Comey to speak at town hall with CNN's Anderson Cooper
+Comey on Trump's assertion that releasing memos was illegal: 'He's just making stuff up'

+"I don't, but that won't surprise you," he said when asked whether there's any credence to Trump's claim that Comey releasing the memos broke the law.

+"I don't," Comey added.
+"In fact, I think he's just making stuff up."

-Washington (CNN)James Comey will answer questions during a live town hall hosted by CNN's Anderson Cooper on Wednesday, an appearance that comes amid the former FBI director's media blitz to promote his new book and a series of high-profile clashes with President Donald Trump.
+The live town hall hosted by CNN's Anderson Cooper on Wednesday comes amid the former FBI director's media blitz to promote his new book and a series of high-profile clashes with Trump.

+"The details matter because the facts matter, and should matter even to the President," Comey explained, adding that he had chosen to classify some memos but not all of them.
+"Some of those memos I decided should be classified.
+Four others, I wrote them and was highly confident they should not be classified.
+Those four I kept a copy at the FBI and a copy at my personal safe at home."

+Comey confirmed CNN's reporting last week that he had shared the memos with additional close associates, outside of the FBI -- telling Cooper that he had shared the memos with his legal team after he was fired.

+"After I was fired, I put together a legal team of three people," Comey said.
+"One of whom was professor Dan Richman at Columbia University.
+After I had asked him to give this information to the media, I separately gave my legal team four memos, which were unclassified."

+Some close associates of Comey have been questioned by the inspector general's office about precisely which memo or memos they saw and when Comey shared them, sources told CNN.

-The event takes place less than a week after the Justice Department provided Congress with memos Comey wrote documenting his interactions with Trump.
+The event took place less than a week after the Justice Department provided Congress with memos Comey wrote documenting his interactions with Trump.
 The President seized on the release of information to attack Comey, claiming that the memos were classified and belong to the government.

-The hour-long town hall takes place at William & Mary, Comey's alma mater, in Williamsburg, Virginia, and will air on CNN at 8 p.m.
-ET.
-The Student Assembly at William & Mary will co-host the event.
+The hour-long town hall was held at William & Mary, Comey's alma mater, in Williamsburg, Virginia.
+The Student Assembly at William & Mary co-hosted the event.

-In addition to live television viewing, the town hall can also be viewed via CNNgo at CNN.com/go and via CNNgo apps for Apple TV, Roku, Amazon Fire, Samsung Smart TV and Android TV along with all CNN mobile apps for iOS and Android.

 Trump and Comey have traded barbs in recent weeks after the former FBI director, who Trump abruptly fired last year, re-emerged on the national stage earlier this month as part of a publicity tour for his book, "A Higher Loyalty."